 Video testimonials are particularly effective.
 Here’s an example from a Carrot member (Carrot websites provide a lot of space for adding credibility and, for that reason, are the highest-converting websites in the industry!)…

 Or maybe it’s casual and fun.
 Or maybe it’s kind and lighthearted.
 Or maybe it’s hasty and irreverent.
-Whatever the case, beware of the tone you create… because callers will expect that same tone of voice when speaking with you on the phone.
+Whatever the case, beware of the tone you create… because callers will expect that same tone when speaking with you on the phone.

 1. Don’t Ask For a Price Right Away